Telescope imaging beyond the Rayleigh limit in extremely low SNR: Experimental Results

-Figure 4 illustrates the position and brightness estimation results for 2-point sources obtained using the SSRI, CLEAN, and Richardson-Lucy deconvolution methods.
-The experimental setup involved laterally displacing two pinhole targets with a separation of 80 um to achieve varying relative brightness levels: [1,2] (Figure 4a) and [1,3] (Figure 4b).
+Figure \ref{fig4} illustrates position and brightness estimation results for 2-point sources obtained using the SSRI, CLEAN, and Richardson-Lucy deconvolution methods.
+The experimental setup involved laterally displacing two pinhole targets with a separation of 80 $\mathrm{\mu m}$ to achieve varying relative brightness levels: [1,2] (figure \ref{fig4}(a)) and [1,3] (figure \ref{fig4}(b)).
 Measurements were conducted at three different aperture sizes (5, 7, and 9 mm).
-To enable a focused comparison of relative brightness estimation, K-means clustering was applied, leveraging prior knowledge of two-point sources only in the comparison group algorithm.
+To enable a focused comparison of relative brightness estimation, K-means clustering was applied for CLEAN and Richardson-Lucy, leveraging prior knowledge of two-point sources only in the comparison group algorithms.

 Both CLEAN and Richardson-Lucy deconvolution methods exhibited precise centroid estimation outcomes mainly due to the incorporation of prior information regarding the number of point sources, with the exception observed in CLEAN's performance with a separation level of 0.62R.
 Meanwhile, the SSRI method achieved accurate centroid estimation performance for all cases despite not using any prior information.